thaisrochaBR/projGenAIEducation/README.md

 ## Technologies Used

-* Python
+- Python
-* Pandas
+- Pandas
-* Plotly
+- Plotly
-* HTML Interactive Visualization
+- HTML (Interactive Visualization)

 ---

 ## Data Structure

-The visualization is generated from structured datasets containing information about:
+The visualization is generated from structured datasets containing:

-* Universities and research institutions participating in the study
+- Participating universities and research institutions
-* Country of each institution
+- Country of each institution

-The data are processed to produce aggregated country-level visualizations.
+These data are processed to produce aggregated country-level visualizations.

 ---